Boutros Ghali: Career

 After graduation, Ghali became a teacher at the patriarchal school.
 Ghali's public career began in 1875 with his appointment to the post of clerk in the newly constituted Mixed Court by Sharif Pasha.
 Next he became the representative of the Egyptian government on the Commission of the Public Debt.
 Ghali began to work in the justice ministry in 1879 and was appointed secretary general of the ministry with the title of Bey.
 His following post was as first secretary of the council of ministers to which he was appointed in September 1881.
 However, in October 1881 he again began to work in the justice ministry.
 Upon the request of Mahmoud Sami al-Barudi, Ghali was awarded the rank of Pasha, being the first Coptic recipient of such an honour in Egypt.
 In 1886, he was appointed head of a commission for the selection of Sharia court judges, which was an unusual appointment due to his religious background, leading to protests by Muslims.

 Ghali's first ministerial portfolio was the minister of finance in 1893.
 Then he was made foreign minister in 1894.

 In 1901 he was decorated as the 650th Grand-Cross of the Royal Military Order of Our Lady of the Concepcion of Vila Viçosa of Portugal.
 The same year Ghali joined the freemason lodge of Egypt.

-He was appointed prime minister on 8 November 1908, replacing Mustafa Fahmi Pasha in the post.
+He was appointed prime minister on 12 November 1908, replacing Mustafa Fahmi Pasha after Fahmi's resignation.
 He also retained the post of foreign minister during his premiership.
 Ghali died in office on 21 February 1910 and was replaced by Muhammad Said Pasha.